A new skills, innovation and business hub to create 200 jobs for Luton.

 Our new skills, innovation and business hub is expected to create over 200 new jobs for Luton.

-Luton Rising acquired a four-storey, 33,000 sq ft building in Kimpton Road from Vauxhall early last year and refurbishment works will soon be under way, ready for opening in summer 2022.
+Luton Rising acquired a four-storey, 33,000 sq ft building in Kimpton Road from Vauxhall in 2020 and refurbishment works are now under way.

 The building will feature state-of-the-art wireless IT and communications systems and flexible, open plan office spaces aimed at attracting businesses in the post Covid-19 recovery phase.